 Workers’ compensation is mandatory in almost all states in the United States.
-This type of insurance protects employees when they get injured or become disabled in the workplace.
+This type of insurance protects employees when they get injuries or become disabled in the workplace.
 It also protects employers from suits that may be filed by employees due to work-related injuries.
 Keep reading to learn how to save money on workers compensation insurance.

 Here are 16 things you need to know about workers’ compensation insurance or workers’ comp: